bauripalash/palashbauri.in/content/posts/internet-with-my-eyes.md

     - Exchange rate of \$USD -> ₹INR, was $1=₹45.5768;
     - Price of petrol in ₹INR (in capital of India, Delhi) was ₹65.64 per liter (1st December, 2011)]

-[^1]: Back then you had recharge a different pack for calling; and there was no such thing as Unlimited call; you got charged for every second you were on call.
+[^1]: Back then you had to recharge a different pack for calling; and there was no such thing as Unlimited call; you got charged for every second you were on call.

 [^2]: Well, I know, whatapp is just a messaging app but it now has turned into a micro-social-media, since the introduction of 'Status' feature